 (b) A public adjuster shall not enter into a contract or accept a power of attorney which vests in the public adjuster the effective authority to choose the persons who shall perform repair work.

-(c) A public adjuster shall ensure that all contracts for the public adjuster’s services are in writing and set forth all terms and conditions of the engagement, including the terms required Rule 69B-220.051, F.A.C., and sections 626.854 and 626.8796, F.S.
+(c) A public adjuster shall ensure that all contracts for the public adjuster’s services are in writing and set forth all terms and conditions of the engagement, including the terms required by Rule 69B-220.051, F.A.C., and sections 626.854 and 626.8796, F.S.

-(d) No public adjuster who represents a claimant with regard to a particular claim shall enter into any contract, agreement or other arrangement with any person, which would allow the public adjuster to accept an amount that would exceed the limitation of the public adjuster’s compensation imposed section 626.854(10), F.S.
+(d) No public adjuster who represents a claimant with regard to a particular claim shall enter into any contract, agreement or other arrangement with any person, which would allow the public adjuster to accept an amount that would exceed the limitation of the public adjuster’s compensation imposed by section 626.854(10), F.S.

 (e) No public adjuster, while so licensed in the Department’s records, shall represent or act as or be appointed as a company employee adjuster or independent adjuster.
 A public adjuster may hold a general lines agent license.
 However, no public adjuster, while so licensed in the Department’s records, shall represent or act as both a public adjuster and a general lines agent for the same insurance claim.